Steavod19/Zelda-app/README.md

 <h1>Zelda survival game</h1>

 Thanks for checking it out.
-This is the frist publish of this game, more features will come with time.
+This is the frist publish of this game, its pretty bare bones, more features are on the way!

 <h2> To Install </h2>